Income and asset eligibility limits

 You'll need to meet income and asset limits to be eligible for:

 - community housing

-If you are applying for community housing there are some income payment exclusions listed in eligibility procedure .
+If you're registering your interest in community housing there are some income payment exclusions listed in eligibility procedure .

-If you are applying for help paying bond and rent, you will need to meet both the income limits and the liquid asset limits.
+If you're applying for help paying bond and rent, you'll need to meet both the income limits and the cash asset limits.

 Income limits effective from 3 May 2017.